 Set amid potted-plants and palm trees, the heated outdoor pool overlooks the Pacific and is surrounded by cushion-lined stone loungers.

 Before selecting your pampering package, choose between the intimate indoor spa and the outdoor treatment area which overlooks the ocean and has a private bath tub.
 A Swedish or hot-stone massage will knead away any knots and the papaya-salt scrub will invigorate your skin; or, grab your beloved and book a couples treatment: a relaxing massage for two followed by a long soak in an ocean-facing jetted tub.

 The more swimwear you can stash into your bag the better, but save some space for local artwork picked up in town.

 Although none of the rooms are specially adapted, the public areas of the hotel are wheelchair accessible, and there’s a lift to help guests with mobility issues access the pool.

-Petite pooches weighing less than 40 pounds are welcome fory for US$100 a stay.
-There are special outdoor spaces for pets and the hotel can provide bowls and water, treats and waste bags.
+Only dogs weighing less than 40 pounds are welcome for US$100 a stay.
+There are special outdoor spaces for dogs and the hotel can provide bowls and water, treats and waste bags.
 Your dog must be kept on a leash outside your room.
 See more pet-friendly hotels in Laguna Beach.

 This is a grown-up getaway for guests aged 18 and over.